clay/claycli/README.md

 ## Import

 ```
-clay import [--site, --file, --preview, --force, --key, --users] <site>
+clay import [--site, --file, --page, --component] [--preview, --force, --key] [--users] <site>
 ```

 Imports data into Clay.
+You can import from:

+* `stdin` (pipe to `clay import` from another cli tool, such as a 3rd party importer)
+* `-s, --site` a Clay site
+* `-f, --file` a YAML/JSON file (or directory of files)
+* `-c, --component` a specific component instance url
+* `--page` a specific page url

-You can import from a Clay site (with `--site`), a YAML/JSON file (or directory of files) with `--file`, or `stdin` (useful for importing to Clay from non-Clay systems).
-You can specify the site to import into the same way you use the `--site` option, e.g. alias, url, or uri.
+If you specify a specific component instance or page url, `clay-cli` will import that item _and its children_.
+You can specify the site to import into with the same syntax as the `--site` option, e.g. alias, url, or uri.
 If you don't specify a site to import into, it'll use the `CLAY_DEFAULT_SITE` environment variable.

 * `-p, --preview` will tell you the total number of components, pages, uris, and lists that will be imported
 * normally, it will warn you when it encounters things that already exist (components, pages, uris, and lists)